Libensemble/libensemble/docs/platforms/theta.rst

 When considering on which nodes to run libEnsemble, consider whether your user functions execute computationally expensive code or code built for specific architectures.
-Recall also that only the MOM nodes can launch MPI jobs.
+Recall also that only the MOM nodes can launch MPI applications.

 Although libEnsemble workers on the MOM nodes can technically submit user applications to the compute nodes directly via ``aprun`` within user functions, it